 Purchased the MiSwivel Feeding Chair by The First Years a few weeks ago, and I have to say that I'm loving it.
 It lives up to its claims about being a chair that can go from birth to 4 years old.
 My son turned 8 months a few days ago, and I wish I had known about this chair sooner.
 We definitely could have used it.
 Everything about is so simple to use, install, and adjust that I didn't even have to read the manual!

-Alternate side of "Dot to Dot" pattern, and fits well
+Alternate side of "Dot to Dot" pattern, and fits well under the table for comfortable use as a booster. |

 I was looking at few different options including the Fisher Price Space Saver High Chair, another model that attaches to dining chairs, and a few traditional style high chairs.
 I ultimately chose this because it was was less expensive than high chairs with the features I wanted (washable cover, sturdy, etc.) but had more features than the Fisher Price which doesn't swivel, has fewer recline positions, doesn't fit under most dining tables because the arms are too tall, and doesn't convert into a low back booster seat.